Pseudo-Inverse and Projection Matrix

 2

-2, so we can’t compute the inverse matrix.
+Since it’s 2, we can’t calculate the inverse.

 np.linalg.inv(A)